martinthomson/http-replay/draft-thomson-http-replay.md

 data.
 A value of "1" indicates that the request might have been replayed.

-An intermediary that receives a request in TLS early data can forward the request with the `Early-Data` header field add and set to "1".
+An intermediary that receives a request in TLS early data can forward the request with the `Early-Data` header field added and set to "1".
 If the server responds with a 422 (Too Early) status code, the intermediary can then wait until the TLS handshake completes and forward the request again.